sharriet/object-finder/README.md

 ## Using it like an API

-To make the `object_finder` script behave like an API, first adjust the parameters in `call_object_finder.py` to reflect your setup (obviously this is only meant to be served locally!)
+To make the `object_finder` script behave like an API, first adjust the parameters in `call_object_finder.py` to reflect your setup.

 Then, from the project root, start the simple CGI/CORS-enabled server:

     python server.py
 Test it by making a GET request to `http://localhost:8000/cgi-bin/call_object_finder.py` from a browser.

+For (hopefully) obvious reasons, the object-finder API is only meant to be served locally.
+While the server script may be used for other things, it should never be used in production as it isn't secure.

 ## Calling the API from p5